 might be configured to only log bulk mail from unexpected (not

 A DCC server accumulates counts of cryptographic checksums of messages

 but not the messages themselves.
 It exchanges reports of frequently seen

-related to incoming mail to a nearby DCC server running dccd(8).
-Each
+lated to incoming mail to a nearby DCC server running dccd(8).
+Each re-

-report from a client includes the number of recipients for the message.
+port from a client includes the number of recipients for the message.
+A

 rent total number of recipients for each checksum.
 The client adds an